 All students at Berklee College of Music enter with a principal instrument.
-The Guitar Department teaches both acoustic guitar and electric guitar.
+The Guitar Department offers instruction in all styles, including jazz, blues, rock, metal, funk, fingerstyle, classical, world music, microtonal music, and the avant-garde.

-No matter what major you end up pursuing, you will complete at least four semesters of private instruction, labs, and ensembles with this instrument.
+Every major requires four semesters of private instruction, labs, and ensembles on this instrument.
 This fulfills your performance core requirement.

 Find Your Style